einstin88/tfip-assessment-3/README.md

-# Tips on developing your Spring Boot application faster and more fluently
+# Tips on developing your Spring Boot application faster

 ## Contents: